2023 Tobacco Contract Provisions Frequently Asked Questions

 How do I know if my contract is valid?

-A valid contract for crop insurance purposes is a written agreement between you and a processor or manufacturer of tobacco, containing at a minimum:
+A valid contract for crop insurance purposes is a written agreement between you and a valid processor or manufacturer of tobacco, containing at a minimum:

 - Your commitment to produce tobacco on your farm operation during the insurance period and deliver the production to the processor or manufacturer;